halide/Halide/README_cmake.md

 | `DOXYGEN_EXECUTABLE` | Path to the Doxygen executable. |

-When compiling for an OpenCL target, Halide uses the [`FindOpenCL`][findopencl] target to locate the libraries and include paths.
+When compiling for an OpenCL target, Halide uses the [`FindOpenCL`][findopencl] module to locate the libraries and include paths.
 These can be overridden by setting the following variables:

 | Variable              | Description                                           |